The 2023 MFSC Fall Conference planning is underway.

 Do I need to make my own hotel reservations?

 If you plan to stay overnight, please make your own room reservations.
 You may want to make your reservation early as rooms usually sell out at the resort.
 Boyne Mountain packages quoted are per person per day, and they include lodging and three meals.
 The package begins with lunch on the day of arrival and ends with breakfast on the day of departure.
-Online reservations forms are available on the Hotel and Travel page.
+Online reservations are available via Boyne Mountain Resort.

 Attendees come to MFSC conferences with high expectations.
 Aside from excellent presentations, they expect complete, practical course materials to share with their coworkers back home.